 To meet growing demand, ATIRA currently has its third purpose built student accommodation project under construction in Brisbane, due to welcome its first students in February 2018.

 Comprising 512 student beds, the Toowong facility follows the February 2017 opening of Atira Southbank (725 beds) and the July 2016 launch of Atira Woolloongabba (309 beds).

 The company has a further 4,000 beds in the development pipeline covering Melbourne and Adelaide.
 It aims to deliver 10,000 purpose built student beds in premium inner city locations in Australia and New Zealand over the next five years.

 Education enrolment growth is forecast to reach 1,822,000 by 2021, with just a little over 100,000 purpose-built student beds existing or in the pipeline for the same period.

 Atira forecasts that a significant demand gap for purpose built student accommodation will continue to remain within Australia over the next five years, with a shortfall of 430,458 student beds in NSW; 380,990 in Victoria; 242,814 in Queensland, 140,452 in WA, 96,669 in South Australia; 32,269 in Tasmania and 11,938 in the Northern Territory.

-Ms Slingsby said Atira model focussed on nurturing academic success through the provision of home-like support and connection.
+The Atira model is focused on nurturing academic success through the provision of home-like support and connection.